-Emergency Communication Gear
+Emergency Communication Gear & Options

-If your initial attempts to make a call fail, try texting or using your phones data plan to make contact.
+Even when things are bad, don’t panic; they still might help you make contact.
+If your initial attempts to make a call fails, try texting or using your phone’s data plan to make contact.

 While you’ll still need some way to access them, social networks can be a great way to communicate during a disaster.
-If you can make your way to an emergency crisis center, or access them on your cellphone, you may be able to post a status update to your social networks.
+If you can make your way to an emergency crisis center, or access them on your cell phone, you may be able to post a status update to your social networks.